 - ¼ cup pure maple syrup

-- ½ cup nuts: walnuts, pecans, almonds, or roasted peanuts
+- ½ cup nuts, walnuts, pecans, almonds, cashews, pumpkin seeds, or roasted peanuts

-- 1 ¼ cup of mix-ins: blueberries, sliced strawberries, raspberries, blackberries, banana slices, or chocolate chips
+- 1 cup of mix-ins, blueberries, sliced strawberries, raspberries, blackberries, banana slices, chocolate chips (OR ½ cup of shredded carrot + ½ shredded coconut)

 Instructions

-- In a large bowl, combine the mashed banana, almond milk, maple syrup, melted coconut oil, and vanilla extract.
-Whisk together to fully combine.
+- Mix Wet Ingredients: In a large bowl, whisk together the mashed banana, almond milk, maple syrup, melted coconut oil, and vanilla extract until fully combined.

-- In another bowl, mix the rolled oats, ground flaxseed, baking powder, cinnamon, salt, and nuts.
+- Add Dry Ingredients: Mix in rolled oats, ground flaxseed, baking powder, cinnamon, salt, and nuts.

-- Enjoy with peanut butter, almond butter, or yogurt, and top with fresh berries!
+- Serve and Enjoy: Enjoy with peanut butter, almond butter, or yogurt, and top with fresh berries!

 Tati Chermayeff says